Shailesh-27/30-Days-JavaScript/README.md

 # 30 Days Of JavaScript

-This repo is dedicated to documenting my journey as I complete the 30 Days JavaScript Challenge inspired by the Chai or Code YouTube channel by **Hitesh Choudhary**.
+This repo contains the 30 Days JavaScript Challenge inspired by the Chai or Code YouTube channel by **Hitesh Choudhary**.

 ## Table of content